Donald Trump takes the stand to testify in New York fraud trial today

 "You and every other Democrat district attorney, A.G., and U.S. attorney were coming at me from 15 different sides, all Democrats, all haters," Trump said, adding that he had "great confidence" in his son to manage his assets.

-Early on, Judge Arthur Engoron admonished Trump to answer the state's questions "without speeches."
+Early on, Engoron admonished Trump to answer the state's questions "without speeches."
 But Trump continued to lash out against him, criticizing the judge across several responses.

 "I'm sure the judge will rule against me, because he always rules against me," Trump said at one point, while answering a question about a 2014 financial statement he said he believed should be outside the statute of limitations.